chinjieh/mugenplcfg/README.txt

 #
 ##= = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

+== [ Installing the Tool ] ==

+ConfigTool can be obtained from the repository via command:

+	$ git clone --recursive git@git.codelabs.ch:/muen/mugenplcfg

+This clones all submodules required by the tool as well as the source files.

 == [ Running the Tool ] ==

-ConfigTool requires root user permissions to execute correctly.
-It can be run via the command:
+After installation, ConfigTool can be run via the command:

-$ sudo python ./configtool.py
+	$ sudo python mugenplcfg/configtool.py

+Root user permissions are necessary to allow ConfigTool to examine system data.

 == [ Optional Arguments ] ==